• Skip to primary navigation

 how to cook red lentils

-Let us learn more about red lentils or masoor dal first so yo get an idea about these colorful little lentils!
+Let us learn more about red lentils first so yo get an idea about these colorful little lentils!

 Red lentils are small sized red or deep orange colored lentils which is so easy to cook at home.